Alternative medicineBy Mayo Clinic Staff

 - Herbal remedies and dietary supplements.
-A number of herbal remedies and dietary supplements have been tried for asthma, including: bitter orange, omega-3 fatty acids (found in fish oil and flaxseed) and vitamin C. Study results have been mixed.
+A number of herbal remedies and dietary supplements have been tried for asthma, including bitter orange, omega-3 fatty acids (found in fish oil and flaxseed) and vitamin C. Study results have been mixed.

 - Traditional Chinese medicine.
 Traditional Chinese medicine often combines herbs to treat specific disorders.
 More research is needed.

-- Guidelines for the diagnosis and management of asthma.
-Bethesda, Md.: National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/guidelines/asthma/asthgdln.pdf.
-Accessed Jan.
-28, 2011
+- National Asthma Education and Prevention Program: Expert panel report III: Guidelines for the diagnosis and management of asthma.
+Bethesda, Md.: National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/guidelines/asthma/asthgdln.htm.
+Accessed Nov.
+15, 2013.

 - Engler RJ, et al. Complementary and alternative medicine for the allergist-immunologist: Where do I start?
 Journal of Allergy and Clinical Immunology.
 2009;123:309.